mhsieh808/data-512-project/README.md

 As per [Q&A section](https://www.cdc.gov/Other/policies.html) in CDC, the second dataset is in the public domain and may be freely used or reproduced without obtaining copyright permission.

 According to the [linking and copyright information](https://www.bls.gov/bls/linksite.htm), the third dataset is in the public domain and is free to be used without specific permission but required to cite the U.S. Bureau of Labor Statistics as a source.

+To use the Google Mobility datset, the terms linked must be followed: https://policies.google.com/terms?hl=en